PennLINC/CuBIDS/docs/usage.rst

 it will automatically suggest renaming all scans in that Variant Group to include ``acquisition-VARIANTRepetitionTime`` in their filenames.
-When the user runs ``cubids apply``, filenames will get renamed according to the auto-generated names in the “Rename Key Group” column in the summary.tsv
+When the user runs ``cubids apply``, filenames will get renamed according to the auto-generated names in the “Rename Entity Set” column in the summary.tsv